aurimontem/phs/week_3/README.md

   DISPLAY=localhost:0.0" >> ~/.bashrc`.

-+ Windows on Broida 5223 lab computers: Open the X server on the desktop of these computers, and accept the default settings (press Next) until you can't anymore.
-You should now be able top open graphical applications on these machines.
++ Windows on Broida 5223 lab computers: Open the X server on the desktop of these computers called XLaunch, and accept the default settings (press Next three times + Finish) until you can't anymore.
+Restart any terminals you have open, and you should now be able top open graphical applications from the terminal on these machines.

 + Windows, don't use graphics server method: If you don't configure an X server, you will need to navigate to your Linux files through your standard